Trust or Wile E. Coyote Places His 29th Order with Acme Products

 The tower of Babel exhibits all the signs of being a ziggurat.
 Cool word, but what’s it mean?
 Back in the day a ziggurat was the focal point of the city it represented and part of a larger temple complex.
 It has the appearance of a more accessible pyramid with an altar at its highest point.
 So basically the Tyrell Corporation’s headquarters.
 Its main function is to be a stepstool for the gods when they come down to receive worship.
 Watch that first step, it’s a doozy.
 Ray Stantz would probably say the whole building is a super-conductive antenna built expressly for the purpose of pulling in and concentrating spiritual turbulence.
 In fact, that’s exactly what he’d say.
 Whatever the case, the structure has nothing to with the ever-present, personal nature of God as it’s described in the Torah.

-The people are unified in their defiance: “[L]et us make a name for ourselves, lest we be dispersed across the whole earth” (v.
+The people are unified in their defiance: “[L]et us make for ourselves a name, otherwise we be scattered abroad” (v.
 4).
-This goes against God’s earliest instruction to spread out and “fill the earth.”
+This goes against God’s earliest instruction to spread out and fill the earth.
 Yep.
 Genesis 1:28 just stuck its decomposing zombie hand out of the ground again.
-This forced unity is the antithesis of what God wants: “[T]hey are one people with one language for all, and this they begin to do” (v.
+This forced unity is the antithesis of what God wants: “[T]hey are one people [with] the same language.
+And this is what they begin to do” (v.
 6).
 This isn’t like the inhuman activity that caused him to turn on the sprinklers in Noah’s day.
-God concludes, “[N]ow nothing which they purpose to do will be impossible for them.”* That almost sounds like a compliment—and perhaps it would’ve been if their goal wasn’t at direct odds with his instruction.
+God concludes, “[N]ow nothing which they purpose to do will be impossible for them.”
+That almost sounds like a compliment—and perhaps it would’ve been if their goal wasn’t at direct odds with his instruction.
 But God doesn’t gear up for another widespread destructive event to correct the issue.
 Nope.
 This time he gives humanity a well-timed comedic nudge by “confusing” their speech (v.
 7).
 This is what happens when you don’t follow Moe Howard’s advice.
 You get poked.
 The very thing they’re attempting to avoid becomes their punishment.
 Unable to contend with the language barrier, the people lose their unity, give up building the city and wander out across the globe to fill the earth with diverse peoples and nations as God intended (v.
 8).

 The genealogy ends with the introduction of Abram—soon to be known as Abraham.
 To avoid confusion, we’ll go ahead and start referring to him as Abraham now (to read about him filling out all of the necessary paperwork for a name change skip ahead to Genesis 17:5).
 Interestingly, his story begins without fanfare.
 Interesting because he’s the gold standard when it comes to scriptural patriarchs—but his back-story is surprisingly sparse.
 After being counting among the descendants of Shem, we read that Abraham and his father abruptly decide to pack up the Winnebago and strike out for the land of Canaan.
 But they don’t make it that far.
 Instead, they end up settling in Haran.
 That’s it.
 That’s how chapter 11 ends.
 It’s like there was a writer’s strike before they could finish the pilot episode.
 Not surprisingly, there are a lot of theories on Abraham’s back-story, especially in Jewish lore.
 The most popular version alleges he got into it with a ruler (say hi to Nimrod again) because of his outspoken distaste for the worship of idols.
 This leads to a confrontation.
 After some creative name-calling, Nimrod goes all Buford Tannen on Abraham—“Nobody calls me Mad Dog!”—and tosses him into a furnace.
 God spares Abraham’s life and in the smoky aftermath he and his father conclude it’d be best to leave Nimrod’s territory and start fresh.
 To be clear, none of this is recorded in the Torah, except the decision to move.
 That said, there’s some possibility of an event like this having taken place.
 Families didn’t move without good reason in those days.